Delightful Adventures

 What’s the Texture Like?

-These cupcakes are moist and fluffy (see the pics below!), but in order to get this texture, you must follow the recipe exactly as it’s written.
-If you make any substitutions or changes, your cupcakes may not turn out as expected.
+These cupcakes are moist and fluffy (see the pics below!), but in order to get this texture, you must follow the recipe exactly as it's written.

 A vegan gluten-free chocolate mint cupcake split in half to show the inner fluffy texture.